Viral Marketing Strategies in the Age of Coronavirus

 But why is it called “viral marketing”?
 Because the content literally spreads like a virus!
 And don’t we all know something about how a virus can spread these days – in the age of the Coronavirus/COVID-19.

-Since the World Health Organization (WHO) declared COVID-19 as a pandemic on March 11th, the world has been at somewhat of a standstill.
-To prevent the spread of this contagious virus, businesses, workplaces, schools, college campuses, stores, restaurants, and several other public places worldwide have either had to limit their services, switch to remote, or shut down completely.
+Since the World Health Organization (WHO) declared COVID-19 as a pandemic, the world has been at somewhat of a standstill.
+To prevent the spread of this contagious virus, businesses, workplaces, schools, college campuses, stores, restaurants, and several other public places worldwide had to limit their services, switch to remote, or shut down completely.

 But how has this affected the marketing industry?
-Do brands need to change their campaigns, or steer away from viral marketing strategies at this time?
+Should brands change their campaigns, or steer away from viral marketing strategies moving forward?

 Being sensitive to their audience is always something that brands need to stay on top of, but especially at a time of crisis.
-Many people have fallen ill to the virus, or are taking care of people who have.
-Others are financially burdened due to being out of work or having to close up shop until the lockdowns are lifted.
+Many people fell ill to the virus, or took care of people who were ill.
+Others are still financially burdened due to being out of work or having to close up shop during the lockdowns.
 Parents are also struggling to homeschool their children because of school shutdowns.
-So how can marketers create campaigns that reach viral marketing status, yet stay sensitive to the hardships and setbacks of their customers during COVID-19?
+So how can marketers create campaigns that reach viral marketing status, yet stay sensitive to the hardships and setbacks of their customers during the age of COVID-19?

 Craft marketing messages that spread hope

-Both the media and internet are inundated daily with updated information about the coronavirus pandemic.
-From new confirmed case reports and death counts to talk of lockdown extensions, it seems like nothing but bad news out there lately.
-Especially if your audience is among those who have been infected, have a loved one who’s been infected, or experienced a job loss or business closure.
+Both the media and internet are still inundated daily with updated information about the coronavirus pandemic.
+From more new confirmed case reports and death counts to talk of lockdowns happening again, it seems like nothing but bad news out there.
+Especially if your audience is among those who have been infected, have a loved one who's been infected, or experienced a job loss or business closure.

 With all the fear and negativity flooding your audience’s television, inbox, and social media feeds, now is the time for your brand to be a voice of hope.
 People are looking for some calmness and peace during these uncertain times.
 Shift focus off of how you can best market your product or service, and instead restore your audience’s hope for the future by crafting marketing messages that spread happiness, healthy living, family bonding, and good memories of the times before this pandemic interrupted their lives.
 Spreading hope is the best way to inspire your audience to share your message and follow your lead in inspiring others!